ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert cubes == [1, 8, 27, 64, 125]
 ```

-You can also add new items at the end of the list, by using the append() method
+You can also add new items at the end of the list, by using the `append()` method.

 ```{code-cell}
 cubes.append(216)  # add the cube of 6